 The oven is actually a very good size as the exterior dimensions are 20.62 x 16.54 x 13.11 in, and the interior is large enough to fit to 12 inch pizzas.
 The pizza capacity is actually a feature that many folks look for when searching for a countertop oven because it’s such a popular food.

-The 3 dials control the different functions of the convection oven.
+Three dials control the different functions of the convection oven.
 The top dial is there to select the temperature which ranges from 150-degrees to 450-degrees, then broil/rotisserie.
-The middle controls are there for the function, you can choose bake, broil, convection, and rotisserie.
+While the middle controls are there for the function, you can choose bake, broil, convection, and rotisserie.

 Power and Performance